Three pink tennis balls on a blue court

 d.
 Touch the imaginary extension of the centre mark with either foot."

-Yes, If the ball lands IN the service box.
-If it lands OUT of the service box, it is not, as the server was not hindered and no longer had control over the ball.
+Yes, if the ball lands IN the service box, the server gets a first serve.
+However, if it lands OUT of the service box, it is not, as the server was not hindered because they no longer had control over the ball.

 Source: